Learning Record Store (LRS)

 This makes it simple for information to be shared between organizations.
 For example, organizations can transfer employee learning records, helping new hires prove the training they received in their previous job.

-What Does an LRS Enable?
+What does an LRS enable?

 The purpose of an LRS is to provide a single, comprehensive store for all the learning activities at an organization.
 With a single source of truth for learning records, organizations can understand the entire learning experience for each employee across various platforms.
 This could include: